gojek/clickstream-web/README.md

 ### pause

 Pauses the tracking.
-New `.track()` method calls are ignored, existing events in the system are still processed.
+Subsequent `.track()` method calls are ignored, existing events in the system are still processed.
 Tracking can be resumed by calling `.resume()` method.

 ```js